 Gunrunning has added a bevy of ways to spend your hard earned GTA$, as well as a new mechanic to earn some more, and the first thing to understand is that a Gunrunning business isn't something you should be pursuing exclusively.
 It shouldn't be your primary source of in-game cash and isn't a replacement for money making activities like running crates or vehicle import/export.

-The most you can expect to make from Gunrunning is between $GTA 60K to $GTA 75K per hour (including expenses).
+The most you can expect to make from Gunrunning is between $GTA 39K to $GTA 78K per hour (including expenses).
 That is assuming that all supplies are stolen instead of paid for too.
+You can see a comparison between money making methods here.

 If you feel you're short of time, switching your Bikers business for Gunrunning is a good choice though.
 In essence, Gunrunning's gameplay mechanic is most similar to the Bikers businesses, but operates with larger numbers, both in terms of investment and returns.
 That said, don't expect to get a lot of profit from this business early on, since the best thing to do is immediately spend Gunrunning profits on fast-tracking research.